 You also can contact the Amputee Coalition at www.amputee-coalition.org for information on its National Peer Network, which can put you in touch with a variety of support services, including its Peer Visitor Program.
 This program can connect you with someone who’s been in your place and can talk to you about healing, share his or her experiences and offer advice.

 - Pain: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/chronic_pain/detail_chronic_pain.htm.
 Accessed Sept.
 16, 2014.

-- Acupuncture for pain.
-National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/acupuncture/acupuncture-for-pain.htm.
-Accessed Aug.
-11, 2011.
+- Acupuncture: What you need to know.
+National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/acupuncture/introduction.
+Accessed Sept.
+16, 2014.